Campervans Australia - Campervan Hire Australia, RV Motorhome Rentals

 Travel Distances

-Litchfield National Park is located near Batchelor, 100 kilomteres south-west of the capital city of Darwin.
-The distance from Alice Springs is a much larger one, at approximately 1500 kilometres.
-Most of this drive occurs along the Stuart Highway, which will take you through the majority of the Northern Territory's outback towns.
+Litchfield National Park is located 20min drive from Batchelor, 100km southwest of the capital city of Darwin.
+The distance from Alice Springs is approximately 1500 kilometres or the equivalent of a two day drive.

 Airports and Campervan Depots